Follow the exciting journey of the Ark of the Covenant from where it was made in Sinai to its final resting place in Solomon’s Temple.

 In the updated 2nd edition of this popular book we are first immersed in the historical background to the time of Nehemiah.
 Then, in an imaginative reconstruction, one of the builders of the wall describes for us some of the moving events of those stirring times.
 The primary focus of the book, however, is a detailed archaeological tour of Nehemiah’s Jerusalem.

-Out of Stock DO NOT ORDER.
-Second edition forthcoming in 2015.
 Walk the streets of Jerusalem at a momentous time in its history.
 The result of many years of study and research, this important teaching aid combines text, photographs and reconstructions to present a lucid picture of the archaeology of Jerusalem, the remains of its former glory that survived and can still be seen today.
+Second edition 2015.

 Explore the ritual of the Temple against the background of the first century